veertuinc/packer-plugin-veertu-anka/README.md

 -or-

-You can setup the `create-from-installer-with-post-processing.json` with the correct registry values and update the make target `packer-test` to use that json file and run:
+You can setup the `create-from-installer-with-post-processing.pkr.hcl` with the correct registry values and update the make target `packer-test` to use that .pkr.hcl file and run:

 ```bash
 make packer-test